AustralianBioCommons/gen3schemadev/Readme.md

 Each google sheet must follow the expected format as specified in the [template sheet](https://docs.google.com/spreadsheets/d/1qEL6bx_Pmif-h6GL_U-k6eotwIhIxCxYIjLecGk2TV8/edit#gid=0).

-## Todo:
-- make link generation work
-- implement reference mangling
-- add unit tests
+run `python sheet2yaml-CLI.py -h` to see required arguments.

 # Plausible Data Generator

-A fairly simple python script that takes as input a path to a set of json files and a csv file describing plausible values and replaces the random numbers generated out of gen3 software with ones from a defined distrbution or range.
+A fairly simple python script that takes as input a path to a set of json files and a csv file describing plausible values and replaces the random numbers generated out of gen3 software with ones from a defined distribution or range.

 ## Usage